Treatment Offered At

 Benefits of Total Knee Replacement Surgery

-Following the surgery, hospital stays usually last for 2 or 3 days.
+Following the surgery, hospital stays usually last for 1 to 2 days.
 During this time, you will recover from the anesthesia, and from the surgery itself.
 After the first day recovering from surgery, you will be asked to start moving and walking around.

 Most patients are able to go home directly after a short hospital stay.
 Patients going home will begin therapy at an outpatient physical therapy facility.
 If the discharge planner determines that home health services are needed, the hospital will arrange for this.